 We have historically operated and managed our healthcare logistics and specialized transportation segments as separate businesses with separate management teams.
-Our healthcare logistics segment has operated under the brand name Accuristix and our specialized transportation segment has operated under the brand name ATS Healthcare.
+Our healthcare logistics segment has operated under the brand name Accuristix and our specialized transportation segment has operated under the brand names ATS Healthcare, ATS Dedicated and Skelton.
 Following our initial public offering ("IPO") completed December 11, 2019, both Accuristix and ATS Healthcare have continued to operate autonomously, each having its own management.
 Skelton, which we acquired on March 1, 2021 and which is reported in the specialized transportation segment, is also expected to operate autonomously, as it did prior to the acquisition.
 Over time, as we grow, our operating segments may change.
 If this occurs, we will reflect the change in our reporting practices.

-Our operating segments conduct their businesses in a manner that limits capital investments, preferring to lease facilities and certain equipment rather than allocating significant cash flows to capital expenditures.
+Except for trailers purchased by Skelton, our operating segments conduct their businesses in a manner that limits capital investments, preferring to lease facilities and certain equipment rather than allocating significant cash flows to capital expenditures.
 We believe our business model provides us with greater flexibility, cost savings and lower risks, as compared to more capital expenditure intensive models.
 Accordingly, lease costs comprise a significant component of our expenses.
 Under IFRS 16, leases have been capitalized, resulting in the costs associated with our leases being recorded as depreciation and interest expense.
 We believe that the cash flows associated with our lease payments are a relevant metric in evaluating the performance of our business.